 What American car buyers in 2004 really needed was a lengthened Daewoo Leganza with Giorgetto Giugiaro styling, a transverse-mounted straight-six engine, and Suzuki badging … or so GM Daewoo Auto & Technology believed.
 Not so surprisingly, American car buyers weren’t so excited about the Verona, and these things are now nearly as rare as the similarly puzzling Isuzu Oasis.

-Here’s one that I found in a Denver-area self-service yard last year.
+Here’s one that I spotted in a San Francisco Bay Area self-service yard.
 (Read More…)